Shin Guards

 If you referee for other clubs, you’ll learn that there are several things that we do a little differently in the Orangevale Youth Soccer Club (OYSC) to help make sure your referee experiences are the best that they can be:.

-– If you referee at least two games, OYSC will reimburse you for the cost of the referee course.
+– If you referee at least three games, OYSC will reimburse you for the cost of the referee course.

 – Even if you start your referee service because of OYSC, we don’t mind at all if you decide to referee for other clubs or organization (but we do love it when you give us a shot to assign you games before the other clubs… ;).